dgp1130/blog/src/www/posts/ctor.md

   * JavaScript throws another wrench into this because `return 'foo';` will actually use `'foo'` instead of the constructed class.
 Except `return undefined;` is the same as `return;`, so the constructed class will be used instead.
-It also means that calling `new Model()` may not *actually* create a new object, so that keyword can just lie sometimes.
+It also means that calling `new Cat()` may not *actually* create a new `Cat`, so that keyword can just lie sometimes.

 Most of the restrictions have valid reasons for existing.
 It makes logical sense that `this` cannot be used before `super()` is called, or else it would not